Why Britain's Grandmas Are Growing More Weed Than Ever

-"Groppers"—grandmas with crops—are playing an ever-bigger part in supplying Britain's homegrown bud.
+"Groppers"—grandmas with crops—are playing a part in supplying Britain's homegrown bud.

 The British weed industry has some unlikely new players taking charge of supply: green-fingered grandmothers.

-A combination of easy money, the introduction of the bedroom tax and the fact there's a very low chance they'll be locked up for their crimes has led to the rise of "groppers", grannies with a crop, one of whom we met in the cannabis episode of our new UK drugs series High Society.
+A combination of easy money, the introduction of the bedroom tax (which gives less money to those living in government housing if there's a vacant room), and the fact that there's a very low chance they'll be locked up for their crimes has led to the rise of "groppers"—grannies with a crop, one of whom we met in the cannabis episode of our new UK drugs series High Society.

 The story began when cannabis was downgraded to a class C drug in 2001 and the number of people growing weed in the UK sky-rocketed.
-It was reclassified to B in 2009, of course, but that didn't make a huge amount of difference: people had realised how easy, lucrative and relatively low risk planting a couple of crops could be.
+It was reclassified to B in 2009, but that didn't make a huge amount of difference: People had realized how easy, lucrative, and relatively low risk planting a couple of crops could be.

 Irish-born widow Margaret, who has three grandchildren and lives in the Midlands, first got into growing when her friend took the rap for her son's crop.

-She added: "When she told me how much could be made from a crop in my box room – £7,000 every ten weeks.
-I've had a lot of changes in my life over the last few years; my children moved out, I had my benefits cut and I didn't want to move because I like where I live, so gropping has been an answer to my prayers.
+She added: "When she told me how much could be made from a crop in my box room—£7,000 [about $8,500] every ten weeks.
+I've had a lot of changes in my life over the last few years; my children moved out, I had my benefits cut, and I didn't want to move because I like where I live, so gropping has been an answer to my prayers.
 I was only going to do the one crop, but it was so easy I do about three a year now."

-As for the risk that comes with the production of a class B drug – up to 14 years in prison – she's nonplussed.
-"I haven't got a criminal record, so the chances of me being sent to jail for a first offence have to be really low," she said.
+As for the risk that comes with the production of a class B drug—up to 14 years in prison—she's nonplussed.
+"I haven't got a criminal record, so the chances of me being sent to jail for a first offense have to be really low," she said.

-Plus, a number of cash-strapped police forces have de-prioritised the policing of cannabis, with bosses in Derbyshire and Durham saying they'll no longer bother going after people growing small amounts of cannabis.
+Plus, a number of cash-strapped police forces have stopped prioritizing the policing of cannabis, with bosses in Derbyshire and Durham saying they'll no longer bother going after people growing small amounts of cannabis.

 CJ, who claims to have a multi-million pound cannabis operation stretching across three Midlands counties, has several groppers working for him.

 The bedroom tax is an important point in all this.
-Lots of women in their fifties living in council homes were stung by the introduction of the bedroom tax, left with spare rooms because – for instance – their adult children had moved out, and then told in 2013 that they would start losing housing benefits because they were under-occupying their homes.
+Lots of women in their 50s living in council homes were stung by the introduction of the bedroom tax, left with spare rooms because—for instance—their adult children had moved out, and then told in 2013 that they would start losing housing benefits because they were under-occupying their homes.

 So what do you do with an empty room to make up all that lost money?
 Fill it with weed plants and not only make enough to bring you level, but add thousands more on in the process.
 From the groppers I've met and heard about, it seems to be a common reason for older women to get involved in growing weed.

-Elaine, who is in her fifties and the matriarch of a large family in the Black Country, has convinced several of her family and neighbours to start gropping.
+Elaine, who is in her 50s and the matriarch of a large family in the Black Country, has convinced several of her family and neighbors to start gropping.

 "Women know best."